 - “I can only say: “WOW!” :-)” (szymonw)

-This lead me to have the poster printed out to help teams evangelize usability! (production and design costs were paid for by my company, Experience Dynamics).
+This led me to have the poster printed out to help teams evangelize usability!
+(My company, Experience Dynamics, paid for the production and design costs).

-The point of the poster is to provide a learning piece (currently used by over a dozen universities throughout the world) and inspiration to design and development teams.
-Having this type of collateral on your wall might cause someone to actually pay closer attention to your efforts ;-)
+The poster’s point is to provide a learning piece (currently used by over a dozen universities worldwide) and inspiration to design and development teams.
+Having this type of collateral on your wall might cause someone to pay closer attention to your efforts 😉